Home | Manufacturers | Resources | Storefront | FAQs | About

 On the board's underside, bend over two corner pins so the socket doesn't fall out before you solder it.

-Then solder the pins to the freshly cleaned circuit pads.
-Hold the socket to the PC board for the first couple of solders so they remain flush.
+Then solder the pins to the clean circuit pads.
+Hold the socket to the board for the first couple of solders so it remains flush.

 Soldering IC socket pins